East Brisbane State School: History

 The changing character of Brisbane's inner suburbs away from family homes has resulted in falling enrolments.
 In 2013 there were 197 children enrolled with 19 teachers (12 full-time equivalent).
 Many of the children have English as a second language.
 The trend in decreasing enrolments ended by 2017 with students enrolments continually rising from 209 in 2017 to 297 in 2023.
 The school is forecast to exceed its maximum allowable capacity of 309 in 2024 with expected enrolments reaching 314.
-Of the 297 enrolments in 2023 15.2% were from out of catchment, this is in spite of an enrolment management plan which restricts out of catchment students to ensure capacity is not reached.
-Teacher numbers have also increased to 27 (21 full-time equivalent) in line with increased enrollments.
+Of the 297 enrolments in 2023 15.2% were from out of catchment, despite an enrolment management plan which restricts out-of-catchment students to ensure capacity is not reached.
+Teacher numbers have also increased to 27 (21 full-time equivalent) in line with increased enrolments.

 Cancelled relocation

 In 2023, it was announced that the school would be relocated to the site of Coorpooro Secondary College (CSC) by the start of the 2026 school year, due to the reconstruction of The Gabba that was originally planned for the 2032 Summer Olympics.
-The new $100 million site was deemed more suitable for a school as it could cater for the growing school body with an increased capacity of 350 students, provide more green space, and be a safer location for students as it would not be bordered by main roads.
+The $100 million relocation was deemed a better outcome for the school as it could cater for the growing school body with an increased capacity of 350 students, provide more green space, and be a safer location for students as it would not be bordered by main roads.
 Facilities at new location would include an indoor sports hall shared with the CSC, and a new swimming pool.
 Barriers would be erected to separate students and buildings from each other.
 To facilitate this separation, some existing buildings at CSC were to be demolished, and the Brisbane School of Distance Education's facilities could be relocated from the "underutilised site".

 The relocation was unpopular with employees and students at both schools.
 In March 2024, the school was spared after the Gabba project was scrapped by Premier Steven Miles; an independent review found the project to be too costly.